henkmollema/henkmollema.github.io/_posts/2016-01-06-advanced-options-configuration-in-asp.net-5.md

 }
 ```

-The `ConsoleWriter` class can be added to the services using a convient extension method:
+The `ConsoleWriter` class can be added to the services using a convenient extension method:

 ```csharp
 public static void AddConsoleWriter(this IServiceCollection services)